 Exclusion of data generated after knowing the hypotheses

 One distinctive aspect of this study is that the authors ourselves generate the data for the analysis.
 Traditionally, personnel who provide data are blinded from the hypotheses to avoid biases where researchers (consciously or unconsciously) collect data to match their predictions.
 Here, we attempt to control for bias by withholding from analysis of audio data until we confirm the in-principle acceptance of this manuscript.
 We collect most recordings in a way that coauthors do not have access to each others’ audio recordings until In Principle Acceptance (IPA) of this Registered Report, so that hypothesis formation and analysis methodology are specified a priori before accessing and analyzing the audio recordings.
 Still, some data are generated from the core team who planned and conducted the pilot analyses and thus already knew most hypotheses before we decided this issue needed to be controlled for.
 Data from these authors may possibly include some biases due to knowing the details of the study (e.g., we may have consciously or unconsciously sung higher or spoke lower than we normally would to match our prediction that song would use higher pitch than speech).
 Therefore, we will test the robustness of our confirmatory analysis results by re-running the same analyses after excluding recordings provided by coauthors who already knew the hypotheses when generating data.
 Our confirmatory analyses test the direction of effect sizes, so applying the same tests allows us to check if that holds with varying conditions.
+In case the results of this analysis and the original confirmatory analysis do not match, we will interpret our results as not robust (whether due to potential confirmation bias or to other sampling differences) and will thus not draw strong conclusions regarding our confirmatory hypotheses.

-Balancing the linguistic sample
+Potential dependency caused by language family lineage

 Another potential bias in our design is the unbalanced sample of languages due to our opportunistic sampling design.
 Related languages are more likely to share linguistic features due to common descent, and sometimes these features can co-evolve following lineage-specific processes so that the dependencies between the features are observable only in some families but absent in others (Dunn et al., 2011).
 Thus, it is possible that our sample of speakers/singers may not represent independent data points.
 While our study includes a much more diverse global sample of languages/songs than most previous studies, like them our sample is still biased towards Indo-European and other larger languages families, which might bias our analyses.
-To determine whether the choice of language varieties affects our confirmatory analyses, we will analyze how the overall effect sizes change by a linguistically balanced subset subsampled from our full data.
+To determine whether the choice of language varieties affects our confirmatory analyses, we will re-run the same confirmatory analyses using multi-level meta-analysis models (linear mixed-effects models; Sera et al., 2019) with each recording set nested in the language family.
+We will perform model comparison using the Akaike Information Criterion (AIC; Bozdogan, 1987) for the original random-effects model and the multi-level model.
+The model having the lower AIC explains the data better in terms of the maximum likelihood estimation and the number of parameters (Watanabe, 2018), although critical assessment of information criteria and model selection methods in light of domain knowledge is also important (Dell et al., 2000).
+If the choice of model technique qualitatively changes the results of our confirmatory hypothesis testing, we will conclude that our results depend on the assumption of the language dependency..

 Exploratory analysis to inform future research